saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest.md

 ### 5. Run your tests

-Use the `saucectl` CLI `run` command to execute your tests using the paramters you have specified in your configuration file.
+Use the `saucectl` CLI `run` command to execute your tests using the parameters you have specified in your configuration file.

 ```
 saucectl run